 South Carolina AIM

 The Alliance for Innovation on Maternal Health (AIM) was founded to "equip, empower and embolden maternal care providers in the U.S. to significantly reduce maternal morbidity and maternal mortality."
-More information is available about this important work in our state by clicking here..
+Click here to learn more about SC AIM.

 Since SCBOI’s inception, the Institute for Families in Society (IFS) has led the SCBOI Data Working Group, whose analyses of Medicaid-related quantitative data have been used to shape priorities and next steps in addressing the needs of communities of opportunity.
 But who are the people represented by the numbers, percentages, and trends documented over time?
 Who are the Medicaid clients/consumers/beneficiaries?
 What are their experiences and insights?
 And how can those experiences and insights be used to inform Medicaid policies and practices moving forward?
 The Voices/Voces initiative aimed to answer those questions and bring women’s voices directly into the discussion of Medicaid priorities, strategies, and decision making.